jhudson8/react-backbone/README.md

 myModel.fetch();
 // MyComponent.state.loading is now true
 ```
 Gives any comonent the ability to listen to a specific async event.
-When this event is fired, the state attribute "loading" will be set to *true*.  state.loading will be set to false when the async event is complete.
+When this event is fired, the state attribute ```loading``` will be set to ```true```.  state.loading will be set to false when the async event is complete.
 The specific async event to listen for is defined by the ```loadOn``` property value.

 asyncListener